aquasecurity/cloudsploit/README.md

 node index.js
 ```

-To run a CIS Benchmark test, add the `--cis-benchmarks` argument.
+To run a security report, add the `--security-report` argument.

 ```
-node index.js --cis-benchmarks
+node index.js --security-report
 ```

 ## Writing a Plugin